-- in the issuer's opinion, these companies have suitable accounting and reporting systems for regularly providing management and the auditors of De'Longhi S.p.A. with all the financial information needed to prepare the consolidated these companies provide the auditors of De'Longhi S.p.A. with the information needed to audit the parent company's the issuer keeps the articles of association of the aforementioned companies and details of their company officers and the financial statements of such companies, prepared for the purposes of the De'Longhi Group's consolidated financial statements, have been made available in the manner and terms established by existing law.
-Please note that the identification and analysis of the risk factors contained in this report were carried out including in light of the change in
+- in the issuer's opinion, these companies have suitable accounting and reporting systems for regularly providing management and the auditors of De'Longhi S.p.A. with all the financial information needed to prepare the consolidated financial statements and perform the audit of the accounts; - these companies provide the auditors of De'Longhi S.p.A. with the information needed to audit the parent company's interim and annual financial statements; - the issuer keeps the articles of association of the aforementioned companies and details of their company officers and related powers, which are constantly updated for any changes in the same; - the financial statements of such companies, prepared for the purposes of the De'Longhi Group's consolidated financial statements, have been made available in the manner and terms established by existing law.
+Please note that the identification and analysis of the risk factors contained in this report were carried out including in light of the change in strategic companies as resolved by the Board of Directors.